Risks of playing on unlicensed casino sites: complete guide to protection and prevention

 Game integrity: cheating and software manipulation

-Lack of certification for gaming software
+Lack of gaming software certification

 The myth of guaranteed RTP on illegal sites